kaf64/csvToolkit/README.md

 pip install tk
 ```
 ## Usage
-1. Make sure that delimiter character is correct to particural file.
+1. Make sure that delimiter character is correct to particular file.
 2. Click "open csv file" button and select csv file to open.
-After a while, readed lines shoud be visible in treeview.
+After a while, content file should be visible in program.
-3. To see specific item (row), select record and click "Show/edit item" button.
+3. To see specific item (row), select record and click "Show/edit item" button or double click LMB (left mouse button).
 ## License
 Project is under [MIT License](LICENSE.md).